ShreyaSharma707/capstone/README.md

-# 🌊 Ocean Hazard Watch - Integrated Coastal Monitoring System
+# 🌊 CoastalWatch - Integrated Coastal Monitoring System

-Ocean Hazard Watch is a comprehensive coastal monitoring system that enables citizens to report ocean hazards, view real-time alerts, and support coastal safety through advanced monitoring technology.
+CoastalWatch is a comprehensive coastal monitoring system that enables citizens to report ocean hazards, view real-time alerts, and support coastal safety through advanced monitoring technology.
 The system consists of a modern React frontend, Node.js backend API, and a central dashboard for easy navigation between services.

 ## 🎯 Features